jackery explorer 2000 pro

 The Real Question: How Often Will You Use It?

 Occasional use (once per month or less): The NMC battery will last you 6–8 years.
-The Pro is a reasonable choice.
+The Pro is a reasonable choice — at a deep discount.

 Daily use (van life, solar storage): Don't buy NMC.
 Period.
 Get LFP.